monishtan/udacity-cpp-nanodegree/README.md

 # udacity-cpp-nanodegree

-This repo contains practice c++ code executed as a part of the [udacity c++ nanodegree](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) course lessons.
+This repo contains practice C++ code executed as a part of the [Udacity C++ Nanodegree](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) course lessons.